 Free at Last

-He returns to plough his own fields of stone,
+He returns to plough the fields of stones,

 Free at last from guessing what people think